purescript-hyper/hyper/docs/resource-routing.md

 ## Resource Routers

-The `resource` function creates a `ResourceRouter` that tries to route HTTP requests to handlers in its resource.
+The `router` function creates a `ResourceRouter` out of a resource record.
+The router tries to route HTTP requests to handlers in its resource.
 It should also add the application resources as a type in the components of the Conn, giving subsequent middleware access to that information. *The encoding of resource types in the Conn is NOT supported yet.*

 ```purescript
 app = runRouter defaultRouterFallbacks (router index)